infor-design/enterprise/components/utils/utils-api.md

 Returns **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** A new string with the spliced substring.

+## extend

+Object deep copy
+For now, alias jQuery.extend
+Eventually we'll replace this with a non-jQuery extend method.

 ## fixSVGIcons

 Hack for IE11 and SVGs that get moved around/appended at inconvenient times.